Options to float the river are drying up ahead of Labor Day weekend

 The San Marcos River is another popular spot for tubing, but USGS data shows the river flow near Texas State University is below average for this time of year.

-Further down the San Marcos River the flow is measuring at an all-time low and in another location there’s no registered river flow at all.
+Further down the San Marcos River, the flow is measuring at an all-time low.

-USGS data also shows the Guadalupe River has stopped flowing in Spring Branch, Comfort and Bergheim.
+USGS data also shows the Guadalupe River has stopped flowing in some areas like Spring Branch, Comfort and Bergheim.

 It’s not the first time the river has stopped flowing.
 Last summer, water flow was also an issue amid record drought and stretches of 100-degree days that have also plagued this summer.